Research and fact sheets

 Women’s Health West have undertaken extensive work with women from refugee and migrant backgrounds over the past ten years, including on our financial literacy program.

-Women’s Health West’s extensive work with women from refugee and migrant backgrounds has developed an in-depth understanding that multiple interconnected factors can diminish or enable women’s participation in the economy, and these factors interact at structural, community and household levels.
+Our work in this area has enabled us to develop an understanding of the multiple interconnected factors that can diminish or enable women’s participation in the economy, and that these factors interact at structural, community and household levels.

 In 2015, Women’s Health West formed a partnership with Victoria University to research the barriers and enablers of refugee and migrant women’s economic participation, and to identify the action needed to increase women’s financial independence.

-Two fact sheets have also been produced as a result of the project: one on understanding Australian Government financial and employment agencies, and another on understanding Ombudsmen.
+Two fact sheets have also been produced as a result of the project: one on understanding Australian government financial and employment agencies, and another on understanding ombudsmen.
 These are available in Burmese, English, Farsi, Karen and Tibetan.